Srashti13/Walmart-Trip-Type-Prediction/README.md

 # Walmart-Trip-type-Prediction
-This project is built as a part of end project for " ... " course at GMU.
-The project utilized the data present kaggle project (https://www.kaggle.com/c/walmart-recruiting-trip-type-classification).
+This project is built as a part of end project for " Applied Statistics and Visualization for Analytics." course at GMU.
+The project utilized the data present in kaggle project (https://www.kaggle.com/c/walmart-recruiting-trip-type-classification).

 The objective of this project is to be able to classify customer trips at walmart using only a transactional dataset of the items they've purchased.